flyingdarts/flyingdarts-turbo/docs/dyte-client-generation.md

 1. Check Dyte's official documentation
 2. Use tools like Swagger Inspector to generate from live API
 3. Contact Dyte support for official OpenAPI specification
+4. Use the provided fixed specification as a starting point